 - If their diet requires them to bring their own food or to supplement, CHWC will provide a space in the refrigerator for them to store their food.
 This space is to be used only for food for those with allergies (not youth group snacks).

 - Due to liability and restrictions at the school kitchen facility, CHWC does not permit any campers to cook or have access to the ovens.
 They are welcome to use a microwave if one is available.
-Additionally, only adults are permitted in the kitchen.
-Each group must designate an adult (21 years or older) from your group to be responsible to coordinate the camper’s needs.
+Only adults are permitted in the kitchen.
+Each group must designate an adult (21 years or older) to be responsible to coordinate the camper’s needs.